nixworks/public/news/2007/05/1/index.md

 ##### Rupert Murdoch
 ### [ Rupert Murdoch, the CEO of News Corporation, announces a $5 billion offer to take over Dow Jones, the publisher of the "Wall Street Journal". ](/news/2007/05/1/rupert-murdoch-the-ceo-of-news-corporation-announces-a-5-billion-offer-to-take-over-dow-jones-the-publisher-of-the-wall-street-journal.md)
-_Context: $, CEO, Dow Jones, News Corporation, Rupert Murdoch, Wall Street Journal_
+_Context: CEO, Dow Jones, News Corporation, Rupert Murdoch, US$, Wall Street Journal_

 ##### Mission Accomplished
 ### [ On the fourth anniversary of his "Mission Accomplished" speech, President George W. Bush, citing the provisions setting a deadline for the withdrawal of U.S. troops, vetoes an Iraq War funding measure that also improves resting, training and equipping standards for combat troops before their deployment, and sets binding benchmarks for the Iraqi government. ](/news/2007/05/1/on-the-fourth-anniversary-of-his-mission-accomplished-speech-president-george-w-bush-citing-the-provisions-setting-a-deadline-for-the.md)